yotiosoft/librusimg/README.md

     /// It will return a RusImg object. pub fn new(extension: &Extension, image: DynamicImage) -> Result<Self, RusimgError>;

+    /// Create a new RusImg object from an Extension and a BaclendTrait object.
+    /// This function is for external formats.
+    /// It will return a RusImg object. pub fn assemble(extension: &Extension, data: Box<(dyn BackendTrait)>) -> Result<Self, RusimgError>;

     /// Get image size.
     pub fn get_image_size(&self) -> Result<ImgSize, RusimgError>;